nearform/udaru/README.md

     {role: 'auth', cmd: 'done'}

+## API

+There is a simple route for fetching all the users: http://localhost:8000/auth/users

+Start the service and the API with the following:

+    node integration/service.js

+    node integration/index.js

 ## Testing

-Tests are supplied for the service interface and the Mu wiring.
+Tests are supplied for the service interface and the Mu wiring (npm test)
-Currently the service will wait 30 seconds for the db connections to go idle before shutting down and therefore the Mu tests timeout and fail

 ## Security